truecharts/website/docs/manual/helm/common/container/resources.md

 #### `resources.limits.cpu`

-Define the limits.cpu for the container
+The maximum amount of CPU that the container can use.

 |            |                                                                |
 | ---------- | -------------------------------------------------------------- |